rwoods1227/Research/README.md

 -70% for inputs, 20% outputs, 10% everything else
 -this is done with possible FixFile, but that is extreme
 - instead weighting is done with (fmt) added to hypergraph file and to the executable call in terminal

+Need to think about which nodes are part of which clusters and prioritze keeping those together NOT just the inputs to the entire thing. run recursively with different numbers gf partitions